osalvador/ReplicaDB/ARCHITECTURE_DECISIONS.md

 - The `replicadb` artifact contains no Spring Boot classes. **Met** — verified by `NoSpringBootOnClasspathTest`.
 - A failed or cancelled run never advances its incremental watermark. **Met at the state layer since Phase 1b** — `JobRunRepository.findLastCommittedWatermark(...)` returns the prior `SUCCEEDED` run's value after a `FAILED`/`CANCELLED` run.
 - Restarting the control plane does not lose persisted run state. **Met since Phase 1b** for the persisted `JobDefinition`/`JobRun` rows themselves; a process restart mid-execution still leaves that one run `RUNNING` until Phase 2's lease-expiry recovery reclaims it.
-- Monitoring exposes status, counters, timestamps, and failure details.
+- Monitoring exposes status, counters, timestamps, and failure details. **Met since Phase 1c-1** via `GET /api/v1/runs`/`GET /api/v1/runs/{id}` (log excerpt is a stub, see above).
-- Unauthorized users cannot view, edit, execute, or cancel jobs.
+- Unauthorized users cannot view, edit, execute, or cancel jobs. **Not yet applicable** — Phase 1c-1 intentionally ships with no authentication or authorization; every endpoint is currently reachable by anyone who can reach the process.
+This is explicitly deferred to Phase 1c-3 and must not be mistaken for a security gap in the shipped feature, since it was a scoped, agreed exclusion.
 - Administrators can manage users, roles, job permissions, and audit history.
-- The frontend can create, schedule, execute, and monitor jobs through the API.
+- The frontend can create, schedule, execute, and monitor jobs through the API. **Partially met**: the API can create, schedule, trigger, and monitor jobs since Phase 1c-2; the frontend itself remains pending in Phase 1c-4.
-- Credentials are absent from job payloads, state records, API responses, and logs. **Met for state records since Phase 1b** — `JobDefinition` rejects a literal password or a credential-bearing connection string; API responses and logs remain to be verified once Phase 1c exists.
+- Credentials are absent from job payloads, state records, API responses, and logs. **Met for state records since Phase 1b, and for API responses since Phase 1c-1** — `JobDefinitionResponse` never includes a literal password (only a boolean "configured" flag) and redacts connection strings via `CredentialRedactor`; log absence for the managed runtime is unchanged from the CLI's existing redaction behavior.
-- A replayed `Idempotency-Key` never produces a second run.
+- A replayed `Idempotency-Key` never produces a second run. **Met since Phase 1c-1** — `RunTriggerIdempotencyRepository` returns the original run for a key replayed within 24 hours.

 ### Phase 2